-Degree of mechanical difficulty - Easy
+Degree of mechanical difficulty - Medium

-- There are no holes to drill in the case.
-The required hole through the top cover is provided for the straight antenna option. - o The case screws together using a small Phillips screwdriver.
+- The kit builder has to drill one 9/32" hole in an aluminum end plate for the elbow antenna option.
+A 3d printed hole location tool is provided to help in determining the hole location.
+(A required hole through the top cover is provided for the straight antenna option) - The case screws together using a small Phillips screwdriver.